AleX83Xpert/ekb-tram-bot/README.md

-This bot shows trams locations in Ekaterinburg city using oficial data got from http://ettu.ru
+This bot shows trams locations in Ekaterinburg city using official data got from http://ettu.ru

 ## Demo
 See boot in action: [@EkbTramBot](https://t.me/EkbTramBot)